Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Results

 \subsection{Reconstructing cylinder flow velocity fields with simulation data}

-To evaluate the effectiveness of the proposed Cas-Sensing based on an autoencoder-diffusion cascade in reconstructing full-field data from randomly sparse observations under varying geometric boundary conditions, we first constructed a 2D cylinder flow dataset.
-This dataset captures incompressible fluid dynamics around a 2D circular cylinder within a channel:
+Having demonstrated in the previous two experiments that Cas-Sensing provides stable posterior reconstruction under extremely sparse observations, we further examine its applicability to physical systems with varying internal geometric boundaries.
+Such settings commonly arise in engineering problems, such as flows around bridge piers, heat-exchanger tubes, turbine blades, building layouts, internal channels, and immersed obstacles, where the flow field is strongly constrained by geometry and the boundary configurations encountered during deployment may differ from those seen during training.
+Therefore, this experiment is designed to assess whether Cas-Sensing can generalize to unseen boundary configurations and still reconstruct physically plausible full fields from extremely sparse observations.

+We consider a synthetic two-dimensional cylinder-flow dataset to evaluate whether Cas-Sensing can be extended to physical fields with internal geometric boundaries.
+In contrast to the regular-domain cases considered above, the cylinder introduces geometry-dependent flow separation, vortex shedding, and wake structures.
+The key question is whether the functional autoencoder can infer a meaningful coarse structural condition for cylinder configurations absent from training, so that the conditional diffusion model can subsequently refine the unresolved flow details.
+The dataset describes incompressible flow around a circular cylinder in a two-dimensional channel and is governed by the incompressible Navier--Stokes equations:

+The flow fields are generated from transient incompressible laminar-flow simulations in a $1.6 \times 0.6~\mathrm{m}$ rectangular channel.
+Geometric variability is introduced by Latin hypercube sampling of the cylinder center and radius, with $x_c\in[0.25,0.65]~\mathrm{m}$, $y_c\in[0.15,0.45]~\mathrm{m}$, and $R\in[0.05,0.10]~\mathrm{m}$.
+The fluid density and dynamic viscosity are $\rho=1.5~\mathrm{kg/m^3}$ and $\mu=5\times10^{-4}~\mathrm{Pa\cdot s}$, respectively.
+A uniform inlet velocity of $U=2.0~\mathrm{m/s}$ is prescribed, with zero static pressure at the outlet and no-slip conditions on the walls and cylinder surface.
+Taking $D=2R$ as the characteristic length, the Reynolds number $Re=\rho U D/\mu$ ranges from $600$ to $1200$, leading to unsteady wake flows with periodic vortex shedding.
+The transient simulations use an implicit BDF scheme with adaptive time stepping, initialized with a time step of $0.001~\mathrm{s}$.
+After post-processing, the dataset used in this study contains 96 boundary configurations, each with 100 temporal snapshots interpolated onto a $256 \times 96$ uniform grid.
+A representative sample is shown in Fig.~\ref{fig:cylinder flow example}.

-Specifically, the computational domain is defined as a rectangular region of size $1.6 \times 0.6$, within which both the cylinder center and radius are randomly sampled.
-This procedure yields a dataset comprising 96 distinct boundary configurations, each associated with 100 temporal snapshots.
-All flow fields are interpolated onto a uniform grid of size $256 \times 96$.
-The visualization of a sample from the Cylinder Flow is presented in Fig. \ref{fig:cylinder flow example}.
-For the purpose of model training and evaluation, the dataset is partitioned based on boundary configurations rather than temporal snapshots, ensuring that the test set contains unseen geometrical variations.
+For the purpose of model training and evaluation, the dataset is partitioned based on boundary configurations rather than temporal snapshots, ensuring that the test set contains \textit{unseen} geometrical configurations.
 Specifically, 76 boundary configurations, corresponding to a total of 7600 flow field snapshots, are employed as the training set, while the remaining 20 configurations, consisting of 2000 snapshots, are reserved exclusively for testing.